arthurfiorette/proposal-safe-assignment-operator/README.md

 // error is  Error('string')
 ```

-This behaviors helps to handle all situations with returning promises or objects with `Symbol.result` methods.
+These behaviors facilitate handling various situations involving promises or objects with `Symbol.result` methods:

 - `async function(): Promise<T>`
 - `function(): T`
 - `function(): T | Promise<T>`

-These cases may go from 0 to 2 levels of objects with `Symbol.result` methods, all of them should be handled correctly.
+These cases may involve 0 to 2 levels of nested objects with `Symbol.result` methods, and the operator is designed to handle all of them correctly.

 <br />

 ### Promises

-A Promise is the only other implementation besides `Function` that can be used with the `?=` operator.
+A `Promise` is the only other implementation, besides `Function`, that can be used with the `?=` operator.

 ```ts
 const promise = getPromise()